charlyoleg/encrypted_html/README.rst

   > js --verison

-* To update the cryptography library
+* To install the node-module crypto-js

 npm version **1.3.12**